 Sample Rate

-Select ‘As Source’ when encoded audio should have the same sample rate as source audio.
+Select ‘As Source’ when encoded audio should have the same sample rate as the source audio.
 This is the default preferred setting.

 To Audio Converter - FLAC Format Preferences - List of Sample Rates